Exemptions from the prescription charge

 EPS code 0005

-Expectant mothers or those who have given birth in the previous 12 months are exempt from NHS prescription charge if they are in possession of a valid Maternity Exemption (MATEX) certificate.
+Expectant mothers or those who have given birth in the last 12 months and in possession of a valid Maternity Exemption (MATEX) certificate.

 Possession of a valid Maternity Exemption (MATEX) certificate.